 Only one script per script type can be published at a time.
 For example, you can publish a line items script and a shipping rates script, but you can't publish two line items scripts at the same time.

-Shopify Scripts cannot access Shopify Liquid cart attributes.
-You can add these attributes to your cart pages to collect extra information from your customers, but you can't create a script that will make use of them.
+Shopify Scripts can't access Shopify Liquid cart attributes.
+You can add these attributes to your cart pages to collect extra information from your customers, but you can't create a script that uses them.

 Regular expression matching is not supported.
 If you are creating a line item script, then you might be able to use one of the following methods as a workaround:

-You might need to update your Liquid theme to support your scripts and more importantly so that you don't confuse your customers.
-For example, not all themes will show line item discounts in the cart.
-If this is your case, then you'll need to edit your theme to show the line items discounts in the cart.
+You might need to update your Liquid theme to support your scripts and to avoid confusing your customers.
+For example, not all themes show line item discounts in the cart.
+If this is your case, then you need to edit your theme to show the line items discounts in the cart.
 Learn more about the types of modifications that you can make to your Liquid themes.

 When you test a script, the Script Editor console prints the percentage of allocated resources that the script is using.

 With a few exceptions, Shopify Scripts are not capable of input/output.
-This means that scripts cannot execute web requests or database calls, and cannot get input from a user.
+This means that scripts can't execute web requests or database calls, and can't get input from a user.

 puts method, however, can be used to print text to the console in the Script Editor app.

 Scripts can't involve random or time-based calculations.
 The

 rand method can't be accessed by Shopify Scripts.